ShepherdOnline/ShepherdOnline/_drafts/2016-11-06-announcing-new-improvements-for-the-shepherd-journal.md

 categories:
   - Uncategorized
 ---
-The mission of The Shepherd Journal is to tell the story of
+The Shepherd Journal is accepting submissions of articles from its